 The members must be given 21 days’ notice of the meeting and be provided with the report 10 days before the meeting.
 The annual general meeting must be held reasonably close to the multi-unit development unless 75% of the members of the company agree otherwise.

 Online virtual general meetings have been allowed since August 2020.
-This change was introduced in the Companies (Miscellaneous Provisions (Covid-19) Act 2020 and has been further extended until 31 December 2022.
+This change was introduced in the Companies (Miscellaneous Provisions (Covid-19) Act 2020 and has been extended until 31 December 2023.

 The company must also file annual returns with the Companies Registration Office (CRO).